-Since Bill Adler joined Jim Adler & Associates in 2011 he has personally helped clients recover over 100 Million Dollars.
-Many of his clients have been injured in 18-wheeler collisions, commercial vehicle collisions and regular auto collisions as well as those hurt in slip-and-fall mishaps or refinery accidents.
+Since Bill Adler joined Jim Adler & Associates in 2011, he has personally helped clients recover over $100 Million in total compensation.
+Many of his clients have been injured in 18-wheeler collisions, commercial vehicle collisions and auto accidents as well as those hurt in slip-and-fall mishaps or refinery accidents.

 “I like meeting our clients face to face,” Bill says.
 “You can talk to someone on the phone, but I feel face to face is best to understand each other.
 I love and enjoy that — and they enjoy it.
 I’m not just someone on TV or radio.
 I’m a real person who sits down with clients, talks with them and tries to counsel them through one of the most difficult times in their life.”

-He even sees that the firm’s injured clients receive a get-well card in the mail.
+He even ensures that the firm’s clients receive a get-well card in the mail.

 “How many people get mail today that’s not bills or junk mail?
 We like a personal touch.
 We send a lot of letters to our clients by mail.
 We have a lot of contact with our clients, because it is important to tell someone you care but also to show it.”

 For a lot of clients, their first interaction with the law firm is through the TV advertisements that Bill’s father started and in which Bill has also been involved in for several years.